r57zone/VR-Display/README.md

 software or hardware (2 jumpers) switching axis gyroscope.
 You can also try to leave only one interface, USB 3.0, on it to transmit images and data.<br>
 **Estimated cost:**<br>
 Display E980 - $15, the controller 1 - $10, the controller 2 - $5 gyro - $8, additional costs - ~$10.
 Prices include shipping worldwide.
-The final cost of the prototype of the iron is about 50 $.<br>
+The final cost of the prototype of the hardware is about $50.<br>
 **Feedback:**<br>
 If you know the appropriate displays, controllers, or want to do something to help in the development, write - r57zone[at]gmail.com.<br>
 **Software:**<br>